skmonir/testcase_generator/README.md

         This is the simplest method to write script for generator.
 Introducing a new command line script named `TGen Script` for generating input dataset.
 A Command Line Interface(CLI) is integrated with the application.
 Also for the quick access of the available commands, there is a dropdown menu from where we can select expected command and insert it to our CLI.<br>

         ```
-        Note: All available commands will be described in the section "Available TGen Commands"
+        Note: All available commands will be described in the section "About TGen Commands"
         ```

     * ### `Input Directory`